openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 ## OpenJSF's commitments to reportees and victims of CoC violations

+The OpenJSF makes the following commitments to reportees and victims of CoC violations:

-All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
+1. All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.

-The identity of the victim(s) and reporter(s) of an CoC violation will remain confidential.
+2. The identity of the victim(s) and reporter(s) of an CoC violation will remain confidential.

 ## Enforcement